Department of Justice is now the Department of Communities and Justice. Find out more >

 The Commission may accept late applications, but usually only in exceptional cases.

 The Commission will hold a conference to try and settle the dispute.
-If this does not solve the problem, it is possible to apply to the Federal Circuit Court to ask for an order.
+If this does not solve the problem, you may be able to apply to the Federal Circuit and Family Court of Australia to ask for an order that:

 Section 346 of the Fair Work Act is the section that protects you from being dismissed because of industrial activity.
 When filling out your general protections application form for the Commission, you will need to refer to this section of the Act.